Updated June 2021

 With retail e-commerce sales worldwide estimated to amount to almost 5 trillion US dollars, capitalizing on the benefits of having an online shop is making its way to the top of retailers’ agenda.

-Three main categories influence the cost of building an eCommerce website: the infrastructure, design and functionality, and the ongoing operations.
+Three main categories influence the cost of building an eCommerce site: the infrastructure, the ongoing operations, and the functionality and design costs.
 Each one of them consists of several essential components, detailed below.

 1. The eCommerce website infrastructure

 The complexity of your eCommerce website will be a big factor that determines its technical foundation.
 A clear vision of your goals concerning your eCommerce capabilities will lead to choosing the right platform to support them in the long run, at a price you’re willing to pay.